 - Spoken language: Delayed speech, deviations in speaking and listening

-- Written language: Multiple grammatical or punctuation errors within sentences, sentence errors with fragments, run-ons and garbled text, frequent misspellings, poor or labored handwriting, limited vocabulary, unsophisticated ideation
+- Written language: Multiple grammatical or punctuation errors within sentences, sentence errors with fragments, run-ons and garbled text, frequent misspellings, poor or laboured handwriting, limited vocabulary, unsophisticated ideation

-- Reasoning: Difficulty in spatial reasoning include problems adjusting to change and transitions, organizing and integrating thoughts.
-Difficulties in abstract reasoning on a complex level make solving problems and analyzing information extremely challenging
+- Reasoning: Difficulty in spatial reasoning include problems adjusting to change and transitions, organising and integrating thoughts.
+Difficulties in abstract reasoning on a complex level make solving problems and analysing information extremely challenging

 - Memory: Difficulty recalling incoming information and instructions

 - Teachers asking questions that the child cannot keep up, chooses not to volunteer or when called upon, cannot answer

 - Feels intimidated more often than not when a teacher demands their attention

 - Generally ignored thereby avoiding active learning

 - Constantly failing, weak grades and sees himself/ herself as a failure having had little success in tests and homework

 - Avoids risk-taking for fear of giving a wrong answer which will then be made fun of or teased